sam6tn/homeeats/docs/installation_instructions.md

 5. Replace HOST and PORT with the Endpoint & Port shown in the screenshot from step 2

 ## Install HomeEats dependencies
-1. On the command line, from the HomeEats root folder, “cd src/homeeats”
+1. On the command line, from the HomeEats root folder, `cd src/homeeats`
 2. Type “ls” to ensure that you are in the right location.
 You should see requirements.txt listed as a file in that directory.
-3. Then enter into the command line, pip3 install --upgrade -r requirements.txt.
+3. Then enter into the command line, `pip3 install --upgrade -r requirements.txt`

 ## Deploying to AWS:
 1. In a terminal install awsebcli